 Where: Level 7, 56-58 York Street

-This voodoo themed cocktail bar in the CBD offers unusual cocktails (with names like The Zombie and Voodoo Brew), and also serves absinthe, an uncommon find.
-A great choice for those looking for something completely different- if the voodoo isn’t enough to entice you, they also offer share platters and monthly comedy shows.
+This voodoo themed cocktail bar in the CBD offers unique cocktails (with names like The Zombie and Voodoo Brew), and also serves absinthe, a rare find.
+An excellent choice for those looking for something completely different- if the voodoo isn’t enough to entice you, they also offer share platters and monthly comedy shows.